Luchta/NRP_Mouse/README.md

 ## Run
 1. Start roscore
-2. In Terminal start connection to Mouse
+2. In a new terminal start the BT connection to the Mouse
 ```
 sudo rfcomm release 0 20:16:03:08:38:19
 ```